fanchenyou/RL-study/README.md

     * Dynamic programming algorithms solve MDP as planning problems.
     * Need to know entire env, can start at any state and learn next state.
     * Given a MDP, find an optimal policy for the agent to follow.
 It contains two main steps:
-    * a.
-Break the problem into subproblems and solve it
+        a) Break the problem into subproblems and solve it
-    * b.
-Find overall optimal solution to the problem at hand
+        b) Find overall optimal solution to the problem at hand
     * Usually contains 1) policy iteration 2) value iteration

 #### 1.3 Monte Carlo, [code](https://github.com/ShangtongZhang/reinforcement-learning-an-introduction/blob/master/chapter05/blackjack.py), [tutorial](https://oneraynyday.github.io/ml/2018/05/24/Reinforcement-Learning-Monte-Carlo/)